rentzsch/woplat/OS-specific/debian-5/README.markdown

-# WebObjects v5.3 & v5.4 Debian v5 "Lenny" Installation Recipe
+# Recipe for Installing WebObjects 5.3 and 5.4 on Debian v5 Lenny

 ## Create a new VMware VM